AaronAppel/QwerkE/Documentation/Serializer.md

 // #TODO Make a note of key/value naming.
 Variable names should be used when possible.
 // This is safer when using string matching.
 For primitives and complex types, variable
 // names should be available.
 For array elements, the type name will do fine.

+Current limitation : Can't write primitives directly to file.
+Must define a struct/class to write something like an int into a file.
+If writing a simple 0 or 1 into a file, using the serializer is not the right choice.